Confidence is detection-like in high-dimensional spaces: Methods

-As we show in the Appendix \ref{appendix:confidence}, this formula can be solved to show that confidence can be efficiently computed as the softmax of the evidence with inverse temperature equal to the observer's sensitivity ($\beta = \mu_{target}$):
+As we show in Appendix \ref{appendix:confidence}, this equation can be solved to show that confidence can be straightforwardly computed as the softmax of the evidence with inverse temperature equal to the observer's sensitivity ($\beta = \mu_\textrm{target}$):

-This equation emphasizes that, as $k$ increases, confidence is subject to increasing normalisation.
+This equation emphasizes that, as $k$ increases, confidence is subject to increasing normalisation (for a similar derivation for detection tasks, see Appendix \ref{appendix:detection}).
 To plot out example surfaces in Figure \ref{fig2}, we set the unchosen evidence values to 0, but similar results are obtained when this is allowed to vary.
-All simulation code is available via GitHub at \url{https://github.com/smfleming/highDimSDT}.
+All simulation code is available via GitHub at \href{https://github.com/smfleming/highDimSDT}{https://github.com/smfleming/highDimSDT}.